joseAcevesG/phishingMailAI/README.md

    _Prompt:_ Add an additional button in the header to navigate back to Home.
    _Response:_ A Home button was added, enhancing user navigation throughout the app.

+6. **Landing Page:**
+   _Prompt:_ Create a landing page that redirects unauthenticated users to the login page and protected routes to the home page.
+   _Response:_ Landing page implemented with authentication redirects using useAuth hook.
+Unauthenticated users see landing page, authenticated users are redirected to home, and protected routes redirect to login.

 ## Summary

 **Final App Description:**